 The COVID-19 crisis has created a host of new management and professional liability exposures, as well as uncertainty in how claims will develop.
 In this rapidly evolving climate, it’s important for retailers to stay on top of the market response in order to help prepare their insureds for rate and coverage changes.
 In this article, our specialists share general themes taking place across the marketplace and explore how individual segments of the Professional Lines market are being impacted by this pandemic.

-Regardless of whether the account is impacted by COVID-19, underwriters are tightening the reigns across most lines of coverage in the Professional Lines sector.
+Regardless of whether the account is impacted by COVID-19, underwriters are tightening the reins across most lines of coverage in the Professional Lines sector.
 While claims have not yet begun to trickle in, carriers are anticipating losses.
 Accounts which were straightforward and could essentially name their own terms a year ago are now proving to be very tough with numerous markets declining even to quote.
 Some carriers are issuing moratoriums for all Private D&O and EPLI business in New York and New Jersey, there is additional hardening and further limiting of carrier appetites in California, and go-to writers of tough risks have started to pull out of the space entirely.

 When a quote is provided, insureds are looking at a 25-50% rate increase with little to no room for negotiating terms and conditions.
 Retailers should begin conversations with insureds early and bring accounts to market well before the renewal date to account for this difficult marketplace.
 Where applicable, insureds may be better served by sticking with the incumbent carrier(s) to retain continuity during these turbulent times, rather than change carriers to save a nominal amount of money.